Anil's Ghost

-Anil's Ghost is the critically acclaimed fourth novel by Michael Ondaatje.
+Anil's Ghost is the fourth novel by Michael Ondaatje.
 It was first published in 2000 by McClelland and Stewart.

 Anil's Ghost follows the life of Anil Tissera, a native Sri Lankan who left to study in Britain and then the United States on a scholarship, during which time she has become a forensic pathologist.
 She returns to Sri Lanka in the midst of its merciless civil war as part of a human rights investigation by the United Nations.
 Anil, along with archaeologist Sarath Diyasena, discovers the skeleton of a recently murdered man in an ancient burial ground which is also a government-protected zone.
 Believing the murder to be politically motivated, Anil and Sarath set out to identify the skeleton, nicknamed Sailor, and bring about justice for the nameless victims of the war.

 Plot

 The story opens up in early March as Anil arrives in Sri Lanka after a 15-year absence abroad.
 Her visit comes as a result of the increasing number of deaths in Sri Lanka from all the warring sides in the 1980s' civil war.
 While on an expedition with archeologist Sarath, Anil notices that the bones of a certain skeleton do not seem to be 6th century like the rest which leads her to conclude that the skeleton must be a recent death.
 Unsure where Sarath's political allegiance lies, Anil is skeptical of his help, but agrees to it anyway.

 Along their journey to identify the skeleton, nicknamed Sailor, Anil becomes increasingly suspicious of Sarath.
 She begins to question his motives and sees his comments as a hint for her to censor herself since their discovery would implicate the Sri Lankan government in the death of Sailor.
 Later, Anil and Sarath visit his former teacher, Palipana, hoping to have him confirm their suspicions.
 Palipana then suggests having a reconstruction of the face done so that others might identify him.
 They agree to do so and head on to a small village named Galapitigama.